Purpose

 Garden Hours and Season

-Each spring, thousands of annual flowers are planted throughout garden, and are on display from late May/early June through October (depending on regional weather conditions).
-Hardy trees, shrubs, grasses and garden structures are available for viewing year-round.
+Each spring, thousands of annual flowers are planted throughout garden and are on display from late May/early June through October (depending on regional weather conditions).
+Hardy trees, shrubs, grasses, and garden structures are available for viewing year-round.
+The Garden trails are not maintained in the winter but guests are welcome to visit for snowshoeing, ungroomed cross country skiing, and walking.

-Visitors are encouraged to take note of the new varieties, and observe and study growth habits, tolerances and visual characteristics of the many varieties on display.
+Visitors are encouraged to take note of new cultivars, observe and study growth habits, tolerances, and visual characteristics of the many plants on display.

 Please respect our garden and our research efforts